MoniPar/tailors_thimble/README.md

 <br>

-**The Landing Page**
+**Landing Page**

-The Home page hero on the landing page takes up more than half the viewport of any screen size.
+The Home page hero on the Landing page takes up more than half the viewport of any screen size.
 It includes a background image of a model wearing a suit with a an overlay of the business name and a slogan which captures the essence of the tailoring business.
 It also acts a Call to Action(CTA) as it includes a bright button inviting the user to schedule an appointment.
 The button has a hover and focus effect as demonstrated below.

 <details>